-If you fancy a change from BBQing outside your yurt or maybe you want to leave the glamping behind you for an evening (or lunchtime!) then there are many local places to visit, to celebrate a special occassion, or just for the fun of it.
-From the local chippy to Michelin star restaurants there is something for everyone to enjoy whilst glamping at Strawberry Skys Yurts.
+If you fancy a change from BBQing outside your yurt or maybe you want to leave the glamping behind you for an evening (or lunchtime!) then there are many local places to visit, to celebrate a special occasion, or just for the fun of it.
+From the local chippy to fine-dining restaurants there is something for everyone to enjoy whilst glamping at Strawberry Skys Yurts.

 Situated less than two miles away is the town of Llanfair Caereinion

 Easy to reach by car or you can also walk there along the lanes, or across the fields on the public footpath, for which directions are provided.
 The town is well served with three pubs, a wine bar, a butchers, a bakers, a petrol station, and a couple of convenience stores.
-And if you spend too long in the pub and don’t fancy the walk back then there’s no need to worry as there is always the local taxi service on hand to drop you back at the yurt campsite.
+And if you spend too long in the pub and don’t fancy the walk back then there’s no need to worry as there is always the local taxi service on hand to drop you back to your yurt.

 The Goat, Llanfair Caereinion. t: 01938 810 428

 A very family friendly pub with a great cellar, open fires, sofas and board games.
 Serving excellent pub food at very reasonable prices daily at lunchtime until 3:00pm and from 7:00pm in the evenings.

 The Black Lion, Llanfair Caereinion. t: 01938 810 759

 Traditional pub, popular with the after work crowd.
 Sometimes has live music.
 Serves a truly excellent Sunday carvery at a great price.